-The University may also disclose the personal information of its students to external organisations such as professional bodies, hospitals and schools in order to enable those students to undertake a practical experience/clinical component of their course.
-Where personal information is to be provided to contractors or other external organisations, the University will require the recipient (and any contractor engaged by the recipient) to handle the information in a manner consistent with the Australian Privacy Principles.
+The University may also disclose the personal information of its students to external organisations including but not limited to professional bodies, hospitals and schools in order to enable those students to undertake a practical experience/clinical component of their course.
+Where personal information is to be provided to contractors or other external organisations, the University will take all reasonable steps to ensure the recipient (and any contractor engaged by the recipient) handles the information in a manner consistent with the Australian Privacy Principles.

-Some personal information which is handled by a third party may be stored overseas or in the "cloud" environment.
+Some personal information may be transmitted to overseas Learning Locations as part of the University's learning programs, and some personal information may be stored overseas or in the "cloud" environment.
 This means that the data may in some circumstances not be regulated by the Privacy Act and it may be located in a jurisdiction which has less stringent privacy laws than Australia.
-This will only be permitted where the transfer of data complies with the relevant constraints contained in the Privacy Act relating to overseas data transfers.
+This will only be permitted where the transfer of data complies with the Australian Privacy Principles and with the relevant constraints contained in the Privacy Act relating to overseas data transfers.
 If there are other situations in which the University wishes to use your personal information, it will seek your express consent.

-The Privacy Act contains certain exemptions which may impact upon Curtin's privacy obligations.
+The Privacy Act contains certain exemptions which may impact upon the University’s privacy obligations.
 For example, employee records are generally exempt from an organisation's obligations under the Act, and this exemption extends to Curtin's voluntary commitment to voluntarily assume the responsibilities of an "organisation".
 This exemption does not, however, permit Curtin to use personal information contained in employee records for purposes not connected with the employment relationship.
+Employee records remain confidential.

 Correction of personal information

-All staff and students have the right to access their personal information held by the University and also to seek correction of such information if it is inaccurate, misleading, out of date or not complete.
+All staff, students and other people the University deals with have the right to access their personal information held by the University and also to seek correction of such information if it is inaccurate, misleading, out of date or not complete.

 Opting out of future communications

-If you are not a Curtin staff member or student, and are receiving communications from Curtin, we will ensure that you can easily opt out of these communications at any time.
-This functionality is provided as a matter of course on all of our social network sites - refer to the Privacy statements of each site.
-If you wish to opt-out of an electronic direct mail from Curtin, an 'unsubscribe' function is provided or email the relevant administrator direct requesting your details are removed.
+If you are not a University staff member or student, and are receiving communications from the University, we will ensure that you can easily opt out of these communications at any time.
+This functionality is provided as a matter of course on all of our social network sites - refer to the privacy statements of each site.
+If you wish to opt-out of an electronic direct mail from the University, an 'unsubscribe' function is provided or you may email the relevant administrator direct requesting your details be removed.

-If you have any queries about privacy at Curtin please contact:
+If you have any queries about privacy at Curtin please contact the:

 Information Disclosure Compliance Officer